NoThrottle/modfirm/README.md

 - Modfirm.jar: Separate java instance application that handles the version checking,  mods verification, and Debugging.
 - Modfirm-versions.jar: Fabric/Forge mod that contacts the server for its version and doesn't let the player join if there is any mismatch.
 - Modfirm-server.jar: Fabric/Forge mod that requires the client to have modfirm-versions.jar installed and responds to version requests.
+- Modfirm-helper.jar: Separate application that may help you obtain your mods list and each mod's SHA256 hash.

 **Other things you need**
 1. Google Sheets API Key: For public access to your...